Science, like truth and beauty, should be a ‘good guy’ in our world. Sometimes, however, it is hi-jacked in an unhelpful way.

 - Do you prefer trial-and-error?
-If so, then you could be on the ‘scenic route’ longer.
-It takes time to build on the small victories and meet small defeats in a different way.
-Although that is generally true, anyway, trail-and-error can add miles to your journey.
+If so, then you could be on the ‘scenic route’ longer but that may be no bad thing.
+At the best of times, it takes a while to build on the small victories and meet small defeats in a different way.

 - Have an end-point in mind.
-Having an aim helps some people; not all but, again, it can help me keep focus on a some point, ahead.
+Having an aim helps some people; not all.
+It can help us keep focus on a some point, ahead.

 - Consider carefully how you would prefer things to be.
-Transactional Analysis and Acceptance models are helpful here.
+Transactional Analysis and Acceptance (ACT)band Compassion (CFT) models are helpful here.
 Also, I’d suggest consideration of Solution-focused work (SFT).

 - Life Planning strategies might be worth a consideration.

-- Where emotions are a key issue consider leads available in: this page and that page.
-Oh, and lots of others including swotting up some of the neuro-biology if you want a challenge.
+- Where emotions are a key issue consider leads available on this page and that page.
+Oh, and lots of others including those requiring you to swot up on some of the neuro-biology – if you want a challenge.
 Try these practical pages and these informative pages.

 - Be prepared to act and, indeed, appreciate the limitations of action.
-There is at least one more page on action – rather an important element of small, safe experiments!
+There is at least one more page on categories of action – rather an important element of small, safe experiments!

 - Be prepared to meet limitations that are not within your gift to change.
 How might they be met differently.